xapian/xapian/xapian-core/docs/admin_notes.rst

 see how much data is being used for each of the above purposes.
 It is not always necessary to fully populate these tables: for example, if phrase searches are never going to be performed on the database, it is not necessary to store any positionlist information.
-However, the tables must be present, even if they contain no information.
+As of Xapian 1.0.2, the value and position tables are created in a lazy fashion, so they'll only be created when there is data to be put in them.
+The other tables must be present (since they'll always contain something in useful database).

 If you look at a Xapian database, you will see that each of these tables actually uses 2 or 3 files.
-For example, for a "flint" format database the position list table is stored in the files "position.baseA", "position.baseB" and "position.DB".
+For example, for a "flint" format database the termlist table is stored in the files "termlist.baseA", "termlist.baseB" and "termlist.DB".

 Of these files, only the ".DB" file actually stores the data.
 The ".baseA" and ".baseB" files are used to keep track of where to start looking for that